Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 NVMeベースのDBインスタンスの場合はダウンタイムが伴う再起動が必要な場合がある

-Please see the official documentation for more information.
+Please refer to the official documentation for more information.

 Conclusion

-Ameba has been working on upgrading to Aurora MySQL version 3 since last year, and by completing the upgrade, we were finally able to take advantage of Aurora I/O Optimized.
+Ameba has been working on upgrading to Aurora MySQL version 3 since last year, and after upgrading, we were finally able to take advantage of Aurora I/O Optimized.

-In this case, we were able to halve the cost, but the effect will vary depending on your I/O usage, so please try it out in your own environment!
+In this example, we were able to halve the cost, but the effect will vary depending on your I/O usage, so please try calculating it in your own environment!